textmagic/textmagic-rest-object-pascal/README.md

 [comment]: <> (HEAD)
 # TextMagic ObjectPascal API Wrapper
 Wrapper for the TextMagic REST API V2.
-It has been developed and tested in Delphi XE2 and XE7, but it should work in any modern version of Delphi.
+It has been developed and tested for Delphi XE8+.

 [comment]: <> (/HEAD)